Couple says fertility clinic that mixed up their embryos put them 'through living hell'

 The couple, identified only by their initials in court documents to minimize the “embarrassment and humiliation” caused by the clinic, the suit says, then had to relinquish custody of the children.

-Dov Fox, a professor of law at the University of San Diego, told NBC News in an earlier interview that regulatory gaps lead to situations like these.
+Dov Fox, a professor of law at the University of San Diego, said in an earlier interview that regulatory gaps lead to situations like these.
 There's no federal law, no state law, no enforced professional guideline that licenses these facilities, according to Fox.

 "In fertility medicine, it's very different than any other field, where we regulate very closely what's called 'never events,'" Fox said.
 "These are major, avoidable mistakes.
 Things like blood transfusion on the wrong person, or a surgery on the wrong body part or the wrong patient.
 There, we require mandatory disclosure and we figure out what went wrong and how to fix it.
 We have nothing like that for what you might call 'never events' in reproductive technology."